Japanese cruiser Nisshin: Design and description

 Right elevation and deck plan of the Kasuga-class cruisers from Brassey's Naval Annual 1906.
 Nisshin had a second twin 8-inch turret in place of the forward 10-inch turret of Kasuga.

 Nisshin had an overall length of 111.73 m, a beam of 18.71 m, a molded depth of 12.1 m and a deep draft (ship) of 7.35 m.
 She displaced 7700 t at normal load.
 The ship was powered by two vertical triple-expansion steam engines, each driving one shaft, using steam from 8 coal-fired Scotch marine boilers.
 Designed for a maximum output of 13500 ihp and a speed of 20 kn, Nisshin barely exceeded this, reaching a speed of 20.15 kn during her sea trials on 6 November 1903 despite 14896 ihp produced by her engines.
 She had a cruising range of 5500 nmi at 10 kn.
 Her complement consisted of 560 officers and enlisted men.

 Her main armament consisted of four 8 in Type 41 guns, in twin-gun turrets fore and aft of the superstructure.
 Ten of the quick-firing (QF) 6 in Type 41 guns that comprised her secondary armament were arranged in casemates amidships on the main deck; the remaining four guns were mounted on the upper deck.
-Nisshin also had ten QF 3 in Type 41 guns and six QF 3-pounder 1.5 in) Hotchkiss guns to defend herself against torpedo boats.
+Nisshin also had ten QF 3 in Type 41 guns and four QF 3-pounder 1.5 in) Hotchkiss guns to defend herself against torpedo boats.
 She was fitted with four submerged 18 in torpedo tubes, two on each side.

 The ship's waterline armor belt had a maximum thickness of 150 mm amidships and tapered to 70 mm towards the ends of the ship.
 Between the main gun barbettes it covered the entire side of the ship up to the level of the upper deck.
 The ends of the central armored citadel were enclosed by transverse bulkheads 120 mm thick.
 The forward barbette, the conning tower, and gun turrets were also protected by 150-millimeter armor while the aft barbette only had 100 mm of armor.
 Her deck armor ranged from 20 to 40 mm thick and the six-inch guns on the upper deck were protected by gun shields.